 It follow a circadian cycle.
 It started with the sunrise performance Ragadawn moved into the afternoon and evening with the cross disciplinary conversation sound-work Conference of the Birds, went online during lockdown with the collaborative writing event Night & Refuge (2020) to come and close with the live and streamed performance Nattsong at the tail end of 2021.

-These works and performances form companion pieces, written and created for spoken and sung voices, breath patterns, electronic sounds and are always set up site specifically.
-Each work also shares materials and concerns developed from conversations with speakers and poets from a wide range of languages, poetic and contextual practices.
+These works and performances form companion pieces, written and created for spoken and sung voices, breath patterns, electronic sounds and are always set up site specifically to address on site questions of communal dislocations and new regional make-up.
+Each work also shares materials and concerns developed from conversations with speakers and poets from a wide range of minoritised languages, and their historically aware and contextual practices.

 To watch edited versions of these works, please scroll down.